zh1peng/ENIGMA_data_curation_codes/send_outreach_emails/README.md

-* send out email for each row in the record if it is a new record and keep==1, send the new outreach message if it is an old record and keep==1, send the follow up message with the thread_id (follow up email will be in same thread) if the current_date-last_sent_date<duration2fu
+* send out email for each row in the record if it is a new record and keep==1, send the new outreach message if it is an old record and keep==1, send the follow up message with the thread_id (follow up email will be in same thread) if the current_date-last_sent_date<duration2fu if keep==0 ignore this record if site said no, need to update keep=0, so that they will not receive the email in the future.
 * update the record

 ```R